How to Add RSS Feeds to WordPress (As Posts or Lists)

 How to Import RSS Feed Items as WordPress Posts

-Once you’ve installed the Feed to Post add-on alongside the free RSS feed plugin, you can go to RSS Aggregator → Feed Sources → Add New to add your RSS feed.
+Once you’ve installed the plugin, go to RSS Aggregator → Feed Sources → Add New to add your RSS feed.

 How to add RSS feeds to WordPress as real posts